Edit

 To review a list of key templates available for each programming language, see AI app templates.
 To browse all available templates, see the AI app templates on the AI App Template gallery.

-Azure OpenAI Service provides REST API access to the powerful language models available in OpenAI.
+Azure OpenAI in Microsoft Foundry Models provides REST API access to the powerful language models available in OpenAI.
 Azure OpenAI helps you adapt these models to accomplish specific tasks, such as content generation, summarization, image understanding, semantic search, and natural language to code translation.
-Access Azure OpenAI by using the REST APIs, the Azure OpenAI SDK for .NET, or the web-based interface in Azure OpenAI Studio.
+Access Azure OpenAI by using the REST APIs, the OpenAI SDK for Python, or via the Microsoft Foundry portal.

 SDKs and libraries